Getting started with Trilio on OpenStack-Helm

 3] Configure Container Image Tags

 Select the appropriate image values file based on your OpenStack-Helm setup.
-Update the Trilio-OpenStack image tags accordingly.
+Update the Trilio-Openstack image tags accordingly.

 vi triliovault-cfg-scripts/openstack-helm/trilio-openstack/values_overrides/2023.2.yaml